 Our current Alberta curriculum (Programs of Study) is 13 to 20 years old.
 Children learn 1 hour of coding per year.
 Children deserve an up-to-date education that parents and the internet's resources can provide without waiting years before the new government curriculum goes through piloting and approval processes.

 Education Disrupted Home education students are borderless and can learn from any resource, any where, any time, any place and any way.
 In fact, children are never not learning.

 Evidence shows that the earlier and longer children spend time in formal education (16 years when pre-school begins at age 2), the less likely they will be to go on to post-secondary schools.
 Children immersed in an internet-enabled world do not need 16 years of formal education to become educated citizens.
 They co-create their learning from many sources as soon as they can talk.

-Funding In Alberta, home education provides each child $850.00 per year to offset the cost of resources.
+Funding In Alberta, home education provides each child $850.00 per year in reimbursement-for-supplies and lessons funding to offset the cost of resources.
 A child needs to be signed up with a school authority partner by Sept 30 to access the funding.

 Excellent Socialization Research indicates that homeschooled children are involved in 8 community activities per week.
 Home educated children meet and socialize with a greater diversity of people and friends in the community than school children who are age-graded.
 Home educated children meet friends in the neighborhood, through sports, lessons, field trips, facebook group arranged activities, church, and community activities such as Girl Guides, 4H, Triathalon, etc.